Zolo Blog

 11. Is bangalore expensive?

 If you’re considering settling in Bangalore with your family, be prepared for a significant increase in living expenses.
-With children in the picture, the overall monthly cost of living in Bangalore could range from Rs 40,000 to Rs 45,000.
+With children in the picture, the overall monthly cost of living in Bangalore could range from ₹60,000 to ₹1,00,000+ depending on the standard of living and school fees.

 12. What is the cost of PG in Bangalore?